Your Notifications

 Meniscectomy: Symptoms, Classification, Diagnosis & Recovery

 There are different types of a meniscus tear.
-A small meniscus tear usually requires no surgery and heals on its own through home treatment.
-A moderate to larger tear in the red zone of the meniscus is best treated with the help of a meniscectomy surgery.
-A tear in the white zone of the meniscus, on the other hand, is not treated with the help of meniscectomy surgery because there are fewer chances of healing.
+A mild meniscus tear usually generally requires no surgery and heals on its own with home treatment.
+A meniscectomy operation is the most effective treatment for a moderate to major tear in the red zone of the meniscus.
+A tear in the white zone of the meniscus, on the other hand, is not treated with the help of meniscectomy surgery due to there is a low possibility of healing.

 Best Meniscectomy Hospitals